 One-Scene Wonder: The Pale Man only shows up once, yet for many people, he is the most memorable thing in the movie.

-And to add to this High Octane Nightmare Fuel factor: After Vidal provisionally sews together his cheek, he takes a quick gulp of whisky (or some other high-percentage alcohol).
-He does not manage to swallow it all at once, and there is a painful sequence, where whisky comes flushing out of his sown-up cheek.
+And to add to the Nightmare Fuel factor: After Vidal provisionally sews together his cheek, he takes a quick gulp of whiskey (or some other high-percentage alcohol.)
+He does not manage to swallow it all at once, and there is a painful sequence, where whiskey comes flushing out of his sown-up cheek.
 And one can only imagine the intense pain of having an open wound at the mouth flushed with concentrated alcohol, in this case a searing bitter.
 Strangely enough, this short moment occurs without much blood spill, which in fact makes it all the more...
 Squick.

 What an Idiot: Much like many a child fairy tale protagonist, Ofelia suffers from Genre Blindness by eating from the forbidden feast.
 Even after she is told repeatedly not to eat from it, with her fairy guides trying to stop her from consuming the grapes, as well as the Pale Man sitting right there at the head of the table.
 Though, it may have to be taken into account that she hadn't eaten in at least a day and since it was faerie food, it could have very likely been enchanted to be irresistible.